OCN-682-UH/Poppinga/Week_06/Lectures/Week06_notes.md

 **YAML - yet another markup language**

-3x of these “-” key: value 3x “-”
+3x of these “-”
+key: value
+3x “-”

-This goes at the top of your RMarkdown document, includes the metadata, style, and type of output for your document.
+\* see the top of this document \* This goes at the top of your RMarkdown document, includes the metadata, style, and type of output for your document.

-You only need two pieces for it to work, but there is lots more to add to make it beautiful.

-title is the title of your markdown document format is the format that it will be saved as
+You only need two pieces for it to work, but there is lots more to add to make it beautiful. \* title is the title of your markdown document \* format is the format that it will be saved as \* HTML or github document

 ## Example YAML

 title: “Penguins Distilled” description: \| A great new article on Penguins author: Tom Mock affiliation: RStudio date: “‘r Sys.Date()’”
-format: html: toc: true toc-depth: 4 –
+format: html: toc: true toc-depth: 4 – \* toc = table of contents

-You create an html document by hitting render
+You create an html document by hitting render.

+#### Text

-Text The text is written in the markdown language.
+The text is written in the markdown language.
 You have already done a lab on markdown and this is the exact language that you use for your readme files.
 This is a short review.

+**Bold**
-**Bold** I **love** markdown
+I **love** markdown

+*Italics*
-*Italics* I *love* markdown
+I *love* markdown

-Lists \# - item 1 \# - item 2 \# - item 3
+Lists - item 1 - item 2 - item 3

 Images ![](image%20link)